-Our cyber security experts adopt a security by design approach and have been helping clients in Healthcare, Maritime and Cruise for many years.
-Working within the Maritime industry has always proven to be a challenging yet rewarding experience for us, mainly because it has undergone a particularly huge digital transformation – after all, today’s vessels and ships are essentially floating cities that require incredibly robust connectivity solutions.
+Our cyber security experts adopt a security by design approach.
+They have been helping clients in Healthcare, Maritime and Cruise for many years.
+Working within the Maritime industry has always proven to be a challenging yet rewarding experience for us.
+This is mainly because it has undergone a particularly huge digital transformation.
+After all, today’s vessels and ships are essentially floating cities that require incredibly robust connectivity solutions.

-Automation and intelligent cargo tracking are also helping to change Maritime as we know it, providing a wealth of solutions and cutting down on costs to boot.
-IoT connectivity generates a huge amount of data and insights, transforming daily operations at sea and allowing for issues to be clearly identified, processes to be radically overhauled and downtime to be reduced.
+Automation and intelligent cargo tracking are also helping to change Maritime as we know it.
+These provide a wealth of solutions and also cut down on costs to boot.
+IoT connectivity generates a huge amount of data and insights, transforming daily operations at sea.
+It allows for issues to be clearly identified, processes to be radically overhauled and downtime to be reduced.

-A good example of this is the Port of Rotterdam, where vast amounts of data are dealt with and where the operators now find themselves with more transparency than any of the world’s other shipping hubs.
+A good example of this is the Port of Rotterdam.
+Here, vast amounts of data are dealt with and operators now find themselves with more transparency than any of the world’s other shipping hubs.

-Once again, however, we must recognise the downside of these developments; there are now more cyber security risks in Maritime than ever before, demonstrating that whilst the act of developing new technologies does certainly lead to an increase in efficiencies, it also leads to negative elements which must be tackled – and if possible, at the very outset.
+Once again, however, we must recognise the downside of these developments.
+There are now more cyber security risks in Maritime than ever before.
+This demonstrates that whilst developing new tech does lead to an increase in efficiencies, it also leads to negative elements.
+These elements must then be tackled, and if possible, at the very outset.

 How can CRIBB help the Maritime Industry?